MIDL-Conference/midl-website-2025/pages/doctoral.md

 **4:00 PM - 6:00 PM | Game Zone and Networking**

 Unwind with casual networking over billiards, bowling, ping-pong, air hockey, and video games — a fun way to end the day while strengthening professional connections.
+[Union Recreation](https://maps.app.goo.gl/zoe8V3BKMJT4HzdJA)

 *All activities at the Game Zone are covered by the organizers, so you can simply relax and enjoy!*